vernisaz/simscript/README.md

 ## Other languages

-There are also scipts to build Java projects.
+There are also scripts to build Java, Swift and C projects.